sopial42/cleanic/README.md

 - **Drivers**: External systems that depends and interact with the **Interface Adapters** layer.
 - **Interfaces adapters**: Contains two responsibilities:
     - Input: Adapt incoming data from **Drivers** (e.g., HTTP requests) into a format expected by the **Usecase** layer.
-    - Output: Implement interfaces enabling communication with external systems, as required and defined by the **Usecase** layer.
+    - Output: Implement interfaces enabling communication with external systems or services, as required and defined by the **Usecase** layer.
 - **Usecase**: Contains the core business logic, define and use interfaces for external interactions (which are implemented in the Adapters layer) and manipulating **Entities**.
 - **Entities**: Contains business objects.
 They are independent of application logic and external dependencies.